Updated on December 14, 2022

 How to Keep Horse Flies Away

-You may not be able to eliminate their breeding grounds, but you can still get rid of horse flies by making your own land more unappealing to these pests.
+You probably won’t be able to eliminate their breeding grounds.
+However, you can still get rid of horse flies by making your own land more unappealing to these pests.

 Defending the Home